Crime Hot-Spot Modeling via Topic Modeling and Relative Density Estimation: Methodology

-Non-negative matrix factorization (NMF) is a non-probabilistic method for topic modeling.
-This method assumes that the corpus is represented as a matrix $C \in \mathbb{N}^{m \times n}$ where $m$ is the size of the dictionary and $n$ is the number of documents.
-Each column $d_i$ of matrix D is the bag-of-words vector that represents document $i$.
+\textbf{Non-negative matrix factorization (NMF)} is a popular non-probabilistic method for topic modeling and dimensionality reduction \cite{lee1999,xu2003,chen2010,wang2013,gillis2014}.
+We represent the collection of documents as a matrix $\mathbf{D} \in \mathbb{N}^{m \times n}$ where $m$ is the dictionary size and $n$ is the number of documents.
+Each column $\mathbf{D}_i\in \mathbb{N}^m$ represents the bag-of-words vector for document $i$.